toralf/tinderbox/README.md

 Append package/s to the package list in the following way:

     cat <<<EOF >> ~/run/[image]/tmp/backlog
-    INFO this text is the subject of an info email (body is empty) package1
+    INFO this text becomes the subject of an email if reached package1
     ...
     %action1